City-of-Helsinki/events-helsinki-monorepo/README.md

 Static pages are not revalidated automatic due issues on production.
 It can be done manually via 'api/revalidate'.
 OpenShift environments have a cronjob to trigger revalidation.

+The requests are JSON-POST-calls and the secret parameter that needs to be used in it, can be found from the [Azure Portal key vault](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults).

 ### 4.1 Trigger revalidate all

 Trigger revalidation requires secret token value on POST body.
 Correct secret token value found from keyvault.